jb753/turbigen/src/turbigen2/ARCHITECTURE.md

 beside the design it is compared with.
 Here `result.nominal` and `result.actual` sit at the same level, one step away from the `Machine`.

+### What a run says at the end

+`cli.design_variable_string` prints the two side by side --- the intent the config stated against what the CFD achieved, in the same units --- and it is the last thing a run logs, being the answer to the question the config asked.

+**Both columns come from one `backward()`,** applied to `result.nominal` and to `result.actual`, rather than reading the nominal off the config's own fields.
+So whatever definition of loss or loading a design uses, both sides are measured through it, and a difference is always the flow differing rather than the two sides being computed differently.

+That also gives the *diagnostics* a nominal column for free. `backward` returns reaction, pressure ratio and efficiency alongside the design variables, and those are where a mismatch usually shows first.
+The package this replaces reached them through a second loop over "additional vars not in nominal" and left their nominal column blank, so the one comparison worth making was the one it could not print.

+It is sound because there are two states and not three, as above: a nominal mean line that exists *is* the requested design, since `solve_for` raises if it cannot hit its targets and `check_round_trip` raises if the inverted variables disagree with the fields that asked for them.

+Design variables are still marked off from diagnostics, by field membership rather than by the order `backward` happens to return its keys in --- a variable you set and a number you read are different kinds of thing even when they print the same way.
+Errors are `nominal - actual`, the sign `iterate.MeanLine.error` already uses, so a row here and a row of the iteration table describe one number the same way round.
+And the whole thing is guarded like the mix-out above it: a table is a report of a solution the CFD has already been paid for, and must not be able to cost the run its output.

 ## Two speeds of iteration

 Not every mismatch needs CFD to measure.
 A surface Reynolds number is a